-Nepal is not a puppet of China nor India.
+Nepal is not a puppet of China or India.

-While the Nepal mainstream political party Nepali Congress that is a trusted ally of India, never mentioned the 2015 nightmare as “India’s blockade,” the border issue brings all national parties on a single platform.
-All political leaders in Nepal have expressed their dissatisfaction and concern bringing a nation united in this crisis.
+While the Nepal mainstream political party Nepali Congress, a trusted ally of India, never mentioned the 2015 nightmare as “India’s blockade,” the border issue brings all national parties to a single platform.
+All political leaders in Nepal have expressed their dissatisfaction and concern about bringing a nation united in this crisis.

 A few Indian media are falsely reporting the Nepal-China relationship.
 This propaganda is a mindset of many of my friends who think we are inclined to China.
-As a citizen of Nepal, I would expect no one to direct us in what we do, and we not, but they keep accusing Nepal is a puppet of China.
+As a Nepal citizen, I would expect no one to direct us in what we do, and we not, but they keep accusing Nepal is a puppet of China.

 Nepal has its government chosen by people, and it is our interest in how we balance our relationship.
 Nepal is the puppet of neither China nor India.

-I retaliate once again; India blockade in 2015 waked up Nepalese from our overdependence in India.
+I retaliate once again; the India blockade in 2015 waked up Nepalese from our overdependence in India.

 Has India’s political interference outweighed its good deeds?

 India has been helping Nepal at every stage of its history.
 India’s job and scholarship schemes to Nepalese have benefited millions of families.
-However, India has been playing a dominant role, especially in shaping many governments of Nepal and changing for their personalized interest.
-They supported the Maoists movement, which led Nepal domestic violence to rise for a decade.
+However, India has played a dominant role, especially in shaping many governments of Nepal and changing for their personalized interest.
+They supported the Maoists movement, which led Nepal's domestic violence to rise for a decade.
 They have lured Nepal’s politicians for their interest.
-Their dominant role and strategy in shutting down valuable industries in the 1990–2000 era, that could have else been a major development index, will always keep India on a darker side in the heart of Nepalese people.
+Their dominant role and strategy in shutting down valuable industries in the 1990–2000 era, which could have been a major development index, will always keep India on a darker side in the heart of Nepalese people.
 No document might be available to justify this claim, but this is a story every Nepalese will tell you.

-Had the Indian government implemented the right strategy for the development of this small Himalayan nation, had they focused on winning the heart of people rather than few opportunistic politicians, Indo-Nepal friendship would have been on a different level today.
+Had the Indian government implemented the right strategy for the development of this small Himalayan nation, had they focused on winning people's hearts rather than few opportunistic politicians, Indo-Nepal friendship would have been on a different level today.

 Yes, my friend, your government interference.
-Their strategy and unhealthy political support have been severely noticed by Nepalese.
-Your tv channel openly trends #ChinaUsesNepal; your former MEA secretary openly discusses on TV that dissolving the government and putting their assets work for your country.
+Nepalese have severely noticed Their strategy and unhealthy political support.
+Your television channel openly trends #ChinaUsesNepal; your former MEA secretary openly discusses on television that dissolving the government and putting their assets work for your country.
 And being blind to their propaganda, friends from India have their share of hate speech for Nepalese.